Eggplant caponata is a great Sicilian eggplant recipe that screams ‘summer’!

 If you liked this Sicilian Eggplant recipe, make sure you try these:

 Eggplant Caponata was first published on 18th December, 2020 and updated on 8th September 2021.

 - 1 tbsp.
 Olive Oil

 - 650 g Eggplant cubed - that is the weight of about two medium eggplants

 - Basil Leaves to Taste

-- In a large frying pan (for which you have a lid), spray the cooking spray and warm-up; once warm add the eggplant, onion, and garlic and cook on medium heat until the eggplant cubes are nearly cooked.
-The time required will mainly depend on the size of the cubes and of the pan; I normally chop the eggplant into 1 cm cubes and use a pan big enough that it only fills up about 3-4 cm and it takes me 10 minutes approximately on a low/medium flame.
+- In a large frying pan (for which you have a lid), add the oil and warm-up; once warm add the eggplant, onion, and garlic and cook on medium heat until the eggplant cubes are nearly cooked.
+The time required will mainly depend on the size of the cubes and of the pan; I normally chop the eggplant into half inch (1-1.5cm) cubes and use a pan big enough that it only fills up about 3-4 cm and it takes me 10 minutes approximately on a low/medium flame.

 - While the eggplant cubes are cooking, roughly chop the green olives and wash the basil leaves, and set aside.

-- Once ready, sprinkle the basil leaves on top, mix and serve.
+- Once ready, sprinkle the basil leaves on top, adjust the seasoning, mix and serve.